 The Grand National is one of the biggest horse races in the world with 40 runners setting off at Aintree for the marathon run over 30 fences.
-But what you might not know is there are plenty of reserve horses just waiting to be deployed in case there is a non-runner.
+But what you might not know is there are plenty of Grand National reserve horses just waiting to be deployed in case there is a non-runner.

-These reserves form an integral part of horse racing and the racing betting industry.
-You may see reserves includes in your Grand National sweepstake, or have them down as an insurance in your chosen horse withdraws.
+These reserves form an integral part of horse racing and the wider racing betting industry.
+You may see reserves includes in your Grand National sweepstake, or have them down as an insurance in case your chosen horse withdraws.

 Here, this guide will take you through everything you need to know about reserve horses at the Grand National, so you can impress your mates with the knowledge you’ve picked up from Paddy Power!